CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces-Solution.md

   ![image](../images/solution2/Capture.PNG)

-  - Now open the VM again and follow the path like in the image below, click on `sysadmin` and change settings like below.
+  - Now open the VM again and follow the path like in the image below, click on `sysadmin` and check the checkbox to make the vm Generalized settings like below.

    ![image](../images/solution2/Capture14.PNG)